(To receive weekly emails of conversations with the world’s top CEOs and decisionmakers, click here.)

 I wouldn't consider my career journey linear but I do think of my career in two pretty distinct phases.
 The first was about exploring different industries and different roles to figure out what it was that I was meant to do, what it was I do really well, what it is that I found meaning in.
 I found myself across a number of industries over that first 10, or so years of my career, from finance to then media, and to the nonprofit world.
 I had a few really critical insights from that part of my journey that helped me find my mission and my purpose.
 The first was that I wanted to be on the inside of business, building something rather than on the outside looking in.

 I landed at Etsy and that began the second phase of my career.
 I found passion and purpose around a mission that really resonated with me.
 I spent the last decade plus of my career really learning peer to peer marketplace businesses and community-driven businesses.
-I like to say I work my way around the business rather than working my way up.
-My last role there was this chief product officer.
+I like to say I worked my way around the business rather than working my way up.
+My last role there was chief product officer.
 And then in September 2022, I made the transition from Etsy to Depop.
 Looking back, it seems so clear how each of the experiences that I have really fit together to set me up to lead this business, a community-driven marketplace with such a clear, positive potential for impact.

 What are Depop’s priorities under your leadership?

-Our big ambition ahead of us is to offer people a more compelling alternative to buying.
+Our big ambition ahead of us is to offer people a more compelling alternative to buying new.
 If you look at the market opportunity, the resale market is obviously huge and growing fast.
-The global resale is estimated to grow to $350 billion by 2027.
-But what's really exciting is that resale is going at three times the rate of the broader retail fashion industry, which means that people are choosing to buy resale more.
+Global resale is estimated to grow to $350 billion by 2027.
+But what's really exciting is that resale is growing at three times the rate of the broader retail fashion industry, which means that people are choosing to buy resale more.
 As we think about that ambition of offering a more compelling alternative to buying new, there are three things that we need to deliver on; the first is making buying and selling on the marketplace incredibly simple and efficient.
 The second is really leaning into what differentiates Depop, which is more than just a transaction, it's offering an inspiring and engaging personalized experience.
 And then the third thing that we will do to get there is to bring Depop to a bigger and broader audience over time.

 What valuable lessons have you learned during your career?